bxh-io/simple-react-project/README.md

 ## Evaluation

-This take home exercise ask you to build a solution to a basic product engineering problem we face at Alluvium.
+This take home exercise ask you to build a solution to a basic product engineering problem we face.
 Therefore, your submission will be evaluated based on common software engineering best practices.
 If you are invited in for an on-site interview your first meeting will be a review of the code you submit for this exercise.
 As such, we expect that your submission is a reflection of the quality of code you would submit for review as a professional software engineer.